A flawed world economy laid bare by COVID-19

 If North Korea had closed its borders but had left its internal economy to evolve freely, the country would have thrived economically.
 It’s the entrepreneurs that are the secret sauce, not free trade.
 And it’s the lack thereof that makes countries fail.

-If a country would allow its citizens’ economic freedom but would otherwise be isolated from the rest of the world, it would most likely be just fine.
+If a country would allow its citizens economic freedom but would otherwise be isolated from the rest of the world, it would most likely be just fine.

-Some will bring up the Republic of South Africa as such an example.
+Some will bring up the Republic of South Africa as an example.
 But if it is one, then in a very limited sense.
 Apart from having been a racist regime, even its white economy was dominated by huge conglomerates that covered all economic activity with a thick layer of corporatism.
 Not a very entrepreneurial culture so not really a good example.

-We have no really good examples as any country that has given its citizens basic economic rights has seen political rights follow on their heels.
+We have no really good examples as any country that has given its citizens basic economic rights has seen political rights follow on its heels.
 Just look at South Korea or Taiwan.
 They have all evolved in open societies and open societies are usually open to trade.

 So, it’s the entrepreneurs that make an economy tick.